Zadigo/pyaviation/README.md

-# pyaviation
+# PY-AVIATION

-Provides functionalities for aviation in Python
+The "aviation" project regroups a set of formulas and general principles for aviation for Python.